Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Introduction

-The contributions of this paper are summarized as follows: \begin{itemize}[itemsep=0ex,leftmargin=3ex] \item We propose two audio tokenizers: (1) a unified prosody tokenizer capable of encoding prosody and melody from speech, singing voice, and even instruments sounds, without reliance on music notation; and (2) a low-frame-rate (12.5 Hz) content-style tokenizer that models linguistic content, prosody, and style for both speech and singing voice while achieving timbre disentanglement. \item We introduce \vevo{}, a unified and controllable framework for both speech and singing voice generation.
-Its effectiveness across diverse synthesis, conversion, and editing tasks demonstrates strong generalization and versatility.
-Moreover, its superior melody-following capability enables unique music generation applications, such as humming-to-singing and instrument-to-singing. \item We propose a multi-objective post-training task for controllable human voice generation.
+The contributions of this paper are summarized as follows: \begin{itemize}[itemsep=0ex,leftmargin=3ex] \item We propose two audio tokenizers: (1) a unified music-notation-free prosody tokenizer capable of encoding prosody and melody from speech, singing voice, and even instrumental sounds; and (2) a unified timbre-disentangled content-style tokenizer that models linguistic content, prosody, and style for both speech and singing voice. \item We introduce \vevo{}, a unified and controllable framework for both speech and singing voice generation.
+Built upon the proposed speech-singing joint training, \vevo{} can be applied to versatile voice synthesis, conversion, and editing tasks by flexibly combining text, prosodic source, and style and timbre references during inference. \item We propose a multi-objective post-training task for controllable voice generation.
 By optimizing both intelligibility and prosody similarity rewards with a GRPO-based algorithm, \vevo{} achieves greater stability and improved overall performance across a variety of tasks. \end{itemize}